data-umbrella/data-umbrella.github.io/_posts/2021-11-20-data-umbrella-afme2-2021-scikit-learn-sprint-report.md

 A number of participants joined intermittently and late due to access with internet connectivity or loss of power.

+## Continued Contribution to Open Source
+Participants were encouraged to keep contributing to scikit-learn or other Python libraries, using the skills learned in this event.

 ### Finding out about the sprint (update)
 For those who attended the sprint, this is how they learned of the event.
 The main avenues were Twitter, LinkedIn and their network ("word of mouth").